rogpc/OrionOpenSource/README.md

 # OrionOpenSource
-Orion OAJS scripts I've written that are open for anyone to use or alter as they see fit
+Orion OAJS scripts that are open for anyone to use or alter as they see fit